 South Korea has an export oriented economy and its exports accounts for more than 50% of GDP.
 The country exports mainly machinery and transport equipment (59 percent of total exports) such as: electrical machinery, apparatus, appliances and electrical parts (18 percent); road vehicles (13 percent); telecommunications, sound recording; reproducing apparatus and equipment (8 percent).
 Other exports include: petroleum, petroleum products, related materials (6 percent); iron, steel (4 percent) and plastics (4 percent).
 Major export partners are China (26 percent of total exports), the United States (13 percent) Hong Kong (6 percent), Vietnam, Japan (5 percent each) and Singapore (3 percent).
 Others include: India, Taiwan, Mexico, Australia, Saudi Arabia and Philippines.
 This page provides the latest reported value for - South Korea Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Exports - actual data, historical chart and calendar of releases - was last updated on June of 2018.
+South Korea Exports - actual data, historical chart and calendar of releases - was last updated on August of 2018.